 Unpack the core principles of statutory interpretation and how these principles translate into practical strategies for interpreting contracts and commercial documents.

-Through an exploration of established interpretative frameworks and recent judicial developments, participants will gain actionable insights into resolving ambiguity and how to navigate complex contractual provisions with confidence and precision.
+Through an exploration of established interpretative frameworks and recent judicial developments, you will gain actionable insights into resolving ambiguity and how to navigate complex contractual provisions with confidence and precision.

 Presented by Nidal Sayegh, Special Counsel – Commercial Government & Not for Profit, Maddocks